ASIK7462/Gensyn-Node/Gensyn-RL-Swarm-Guide.md

 # 🚀 GENSYN RL-SWARM 0.5.1 — Step-by-Step Setup Guide

-A simple and clean guide to install and run a Gensyn RL-Swarm node on your Ubuntu VPS (20.04+).
+A simple and clean guide to install and run a Gensyn RL-Swarm node on your Ubuntu VPS (22.04+).
 Includes system setup, model selection, and tunnel access via Cloudflare.

 ---

 ## ✅ Prerequisites

-- A fresh Ubuntu VPS (recommended 20.04 or later)
+- A fresh Ubuntu VPS (recommended 22.04 or later)
-- Root or sudo user access
-- Internet connection
+- 32GB RAM
-- PEM file (if required by the task)
+- 250 GB SSD

 ---